-North Korea and, to some extents, Cuba, are often described as the last “truly communist” states on earth, with people often lumping China, Vietnam and Laos as the five last “officially” communist countries.
+Is North Korea communist?
+North Korea and, to some extents, Cuba, are often described as the last “truly communist” states on earth, with China, Vietnam and Laos seen as more state capitalist, but how accurate is this exactly?

 Let’s start with communist ideology and ask the greater question: has there ever really been a communist country?
 From a strict viewpoint: no, there has never been a communist country.
 Many countries have been governed by a communist party (the Soviet Union springs to mind) but communism was the endgame, with socialism providing the steps that paved the way.
 All present and former ‘communist’ countries would therefore be more accurately described as socialist countries building towards communism.